Properties of the calcium signal in ocular cell types. Transient receptor potential channels: Relevant for the clinic?

 - Experimental ophthalmology and daily clinic

-- Scientific practice in electrophysiology, lab tour if required
+- Scientific practice in general and in electrophysiology, virtual lab tour if required

 Short and long essay questions about the content of the lecture can be prepared for grading if applicable.